 We have a camshaft sitting on the shelf and it sure would be fun to get that installed and the car re-tuned, we now have sufficient cooling and air management to support a lot more power!

-Mazda MX-5 Booster Delete Install
+Mazda Miata/MX-5 Booster Delete Install

 CR-X Updates: Plumbing and OS Giken differential